 Dry rot treatments for historic Newcastle Institute

-When the Institute suspected that the building may have issues with fungal decay (in the form of dry rot) and woodworm they called upon the expertise of our Newcastle based preservation surveyor and dry rot specialist, John Moore, to provide an indepth timber and damp survey as well a specify the treatments needed to keep the building decay free for future generations to enjoy.
+When the institute suspected that the building may have issues with fungal decay (in the form of dry rot) and woodworm they called upon the expertise of Timberwise Newcastle to provide an in-depth timber and damp survey, as well a specify the treatments needed to keep the building decay-free for future generations to enjoy.

 The survey of the property started with initial observations of the outside.
-On the gable elevation a large gap was visible where the adjacent railway bridge and Neville Hall met.
-This gap was allowing moisture to pass into he fabric of the building and overtime would lead to spoiling and damage to internal finishes and decoration.
+On the gable elevation, a large gap was visible where the adjacent railway bridge and Neville Hall met.
+This gap was allowing moisture to pass into the fabric of the building and over time would lead to spoiling and damage to internal finishes and decoration.

 The finished work by the team at Timberwise Newcastle left the property free of dry rot and left this historically important building structurally sound for future generations to enjoy.

 By using Timberwise, the largest privately owned British national preservation company, the customer automatically benefitted from the high-quality service and value associated with the past five decades of Timberwise work.